vSparkyy/InterviewGUI-Roblox/README.md

 # Requirement installation

-To use my interview gui you must have the required packages.
-You can install this using the 'setup.bat' file or running it manually after installing Python IDLE **(mentioned below)**
+To use my interview gui you must have the required modules.
+You can install this using the 'setup.bat' file or installing them manually after installing Python IDLE **(mentioned below)**

 ## Manually

 ### MAKE SURE TO TYPE THESE EXACTLY AS SHOWN
+> Module names can also be found in requirements.txt

 1. Once Python IDLE is installed open a fresh command prompt window
 2. Type pip install pyautogui